 We seek to minimize credit risk in our securities portfolio through diversification, concentration limits, restrictions on high risk investments (such as subordinated positions), comprehensive pre-purchase analysis and stress testing, ongoing monitoring and by investing a significant portion of our securities portfolio in U.S. Government sponsored entity ("GSE") obligations.
-GSEs include the Federal Home Loan Mortgage Corporation ("FHLMC"), the Federal National Mortgage Association ("FNMA"), the Government National Mortgage Association ("GNMA") and the Small Business Administration ("SBA").
+GSEs include the Federal Home Loan Mortgage Corporation ("FHLMC"), the Federal National Mortgage Association ("FNMA"), the

+Government National Mortgage Association ("GNMA") and the Small Business Administration ("SBA").
 GNMA is a wholly-owned U.S. Government corporation whereas FHLMC and FNMA are private.
 Mortgage-related securities may include mortgage pass-through certificates, participation certificates and collateralized mortgage obligations ("CMOs").
 We invest in non-GSE securities, including property assessed clean energy, or PACE, assessments, in order to generate higher returns, improve portfolio diversification and reduce interest rate and prepayment risk.
 With the exception of small legacy CRA investments, Trust Preferred securities, and certain corporate bonds, all of our non-GSE securities are senior positions that are the top of the capital structure.

 Our investment securities portfolio consists of securities classified as available for sale and held-to-maturity.
-There were no trading securities in our investment portfolio at December 31, 2023 or at December 31, 2022.
+There were no trading securities in our investment portfolio at December 31, 2024 or at December 31, 2023.
 All available for sale securities are carried at fair value and may be used for liquidity purposes should management consider it to be in our best interest.

-At December 31, 2023 and December 31, 2022, we had available for sale securities of \$1.48 billion and \$1.81 billion, respectively.
+At December 31, 2024 and December 31, 2023, we had available for sale securities of \$1.63 billion and \$1.48 billion, respectively.

-At December 31, 2023, our held-to-maturity securities portfolio primarily consisted of PACE assessments, tax-exempt municipal securities, GSE commercial and residential certificates and other debt.
+At December 31, 2024, our held-to-maturity securities portfolio primarily consisted of PACE assessments, tax-exempt municipal securities, GSE commercial and residential certificates and other debt.
 We carry these securities at amortized cost.
-We had held-to-maturity securities of \$1.70 billion at December 31, 2023, and \$1.54 billion at December 31, 2022.
+We had held-to-maturity securities of \$1.59 billion at December 31, 2024, and \$1.70 billion at December 31, 2023.

-With the adoption of the CECL standard as of January 1, 2023, management measures expected credit losses on held-to-maturity debt securities on a collective basis by major security type.
-Accrued interest receivable on held-to-maturity debt securities totaled \$22.5 million at December 31, 2023 and is excluded from the estimate of credit losses, as accrued interest receivable is reversed for securities placed on nonaccrual status.
-The allowance for credit losses for held-to-maturity securities at January 1, 2023 was \$0.7 million.
-The provision for credit losses for held-to-maturity securities was \$79.0 thousand for the year December 31, 2023.
+Management measures expected credit losses on held-to-maturity debt securities on a collective basis by major security type.
+Accrued interest receivable on held-to-maturity debt securities totaled \$27.0 million at December 31, 2024 and \$22.5 million at December 31, 2023, and is excluded from the estimate of credit losses, as accrued interest receivable is reversed for securities placed on nonaccrual status.
+The allowance for credit losses for held-to-maturity securities at December 31, 2024 was \$0.7 million compared to \$0.7 million at December 31, 2023.
+The provision for credit losses for held-to-maturity securities was a recovery of \$18.8 thousand for the year December 31, 2024 compared to an expense of \$79.0 thousand at December 31, 2023.